5 English Chat Bots That’ll Never Judge You

-With chat robots, you can practice English every day without judgement and without depending on someone else’s schedule.
-These robots are your personal English learning assistants that you can take everywhere!
+With chat robots, you can practice English every day without judgment and without depending on someone else’s schedule.
+An English chat bot can be your personal learning assistant you can take everywhere.

-We’ll show you five of our favorites below, including some chatbots designed for English learners and some that native English speakers use.
+We’ll show you five of our favorites below.
+Some of them are designed for English learners, while others are actually used by native English speakers!